remix-run/remix/docs/tutorials/blog.md

 }
 ```

 Holy smokes, you did it.
 You have a blog.
 Check it out!
-Next, we're going to make it easier to create new blog posts 📝
+Remix, we're going to make it easier to create new blog posts 📝

 ## Nested Routing